netography/neto-mcp/README.md

 1. Open the Command Palette (`Cmd+Shift+P`), search for "MCP: List Servers", and select the `netography` server and then select "Start Server".
 2. Confirm the server status is "running" in the MCP output panel.
-3. In Copilot Chat, type `@netography` as part of your chat to include usage of the MCP tool.
-Alternatively, click 'Add Context...', select 'Tools', and choose the `netography` server.
+3. In Copilot Chat, click 'Add Context...', select 'Tools', and choose the `netography` server.

 ## Example Queries